Our Formation Stages

-Requirements for entering the congregation are: ages 18-35, a high school diploma, good physical, mental and emotional health and a pastor’s or spiritual director’s letter of recommendation.
+A woman discerning our congregation must be between 18-35 years of age, have a high school diploma, have good physical, mental and emotional health, along with a pastor’s or spiritual director’s letter of recommendation.

 This first formation period lasts anywhere from 2 weeks to 1 year, depending on the individual discernment and subjective needs of the candidate.
 During aspirancy, candidates begin to gradually participate in the life of the community by attending times of prayers as well as helping with external works, and even the apostolate.
 Candidates will continue to dress in lay clothing.

 The purpose of aspirancy is to allow the candidate to discern and pray about whether or not she has a calling to religious life, and particularly to our congregation.
 If the candidate comes to the discernment that indeed this is the Lord’s will for her, she enters into postulancy.

 Postulancy is the time of transition from lay life into religious life.
 In postulancy, a candidate progressively abandons the way of life characteristic of a lay person and assumes a consecrated lifestyle proper to our Dominican charism.
 During postulancy, the candidate comes to learn more about the congregation as the congregation comes to know more about her.
 Her religious education is deepened as she begins her formation classes which involves theology, Scripture, salvation history, congregation history, customs, and more.

 During this time, the postulant grows in her spiritual maturity and deepens her life with God.
 Postulancy lasts from 6 to 12 months.